curry-dev/curry-dev/README.md

 4. Legs that fold into the phone case, so that when you call your device it starts walking towards you
 5. A pressure cooker that shows on a display screen if the food is cooked, how long the steam is going to blow for, and when the pressure will be gone
 6. Cow shoulder hump for humans so we can meal prep, eat it, store it in the hump, and save refrigerator bill
+7. Bluetooth charging for all devices in an ecosystem

 Feel free to check out my repositories.
 If there's anything you're looking for, [e-mail](mailto:dldeshmu@usc.edu) me and we can talk!